susom/whats-app-alerts/README.md

 [here](https://www.twilio.com/docs/whatsapp/tutorial/connect-number-business-profile):

-For development you can set up a temporary number but must respond from the destination number (your what's app) every 24 hours in order to enable additonal mesages.
+For development you can set up a temporary number but must respond from the destination number (your what's app) every 24 hours in order to enable additional messages.

 ## How to Configure
 To use the module you replace the subject of the email with an action-tag like function.